0xCCF4/UntrustedValue/README.md

 It aims to provide compile-time [Taint checking](https://en.wikipedia.org/wiki/Taint_checking) into Rust.
 All user input or in general all input coming from the outside world into the program must be seen as untrusted and potentially malicious (called tainted).
-A tainted value keeps its taint until a proper sanitation function is called upon the tainted data, clearing its taint.
+A tainted value keeps its taint until a proper sanitization function is called upon the tainted data, clearing its taint.

 This crate introduces several data types, traits and macros to simplify the process